A war can never be said

 War I service he is also the recipient of many honours and awards

-the resulting peace treaties (Versailles, Treaty of; Saint-Germain, Treaty of; Trianon, Treaty of; Neuilly, Treaty of; Sèvres)
+peace treaties (Versailles, Treaty of; Saint-Germain, Treaty of; Trianon, Treaty of; Neuilly, Treaty of; Sèvres) radically

-radically changed the face of Europe and precipitated political, social, and economic changes.
-By the Treaty of Versailles
+changed the face of Europe and precipitated political, social, and economic changes.
+By the Treaty of Versailles Germany was

-Germany was forced to acknowledge guilt for the war.
-Later, prompted by the Bolshevik publication of the secret diplomacy
+forced to acknowledge guilt for the war.
+Later, prompted by the Bolshevik publication of the secret diplomacy of the czarist

-of the czarist Russian government, the warring powers gradually released their own state papers, and the long historical debate
+Russian government, the warring powers gradually released their own state papers, and the long historical debate on war guilt

-on war guilt began.
-It has with some justice been claimed that the conditions of the peace treaties were partially responsible
+began.
+It has with some justice been claimed that the conditions of the peace treaties were partially responsible for World

-for World War II.
-Yet when World War I ended, the immense suffering it had caused gave rise to a general revulsion to any
+War II.
+Yet when World War I ended, the immense suffering it had caused gave rise to a general revulsion to any kind of war,

-the Great War has articles mainly in English; some are in Dutch (Flemish) only.
-We also show the literary war (poetry &
+War has articles mainly in English; some are in Dutch (Flemish) only.
+We also show the literary war (poetry & prose),

-developed primarily as an extension of pocket watches at the turn of the last century.
-Many models were ladies watches, but
+primarily as an extension of pocket watches at the turn of the last century.
+Many models were ladies watches, but they ultimately

-they ultimately evolved into popular and functional objects during World War I. The acceptance of "wristlets" during
+evolved into popular and functional objects during World War I. The acceptance of "wristlets" during "the

-"the war to end all wars" marked a major turning point in the evolution of watches as we know them today.
-There
+war to end all wars" marked a major turning point in the evolution of watches as we know them today.
+There are

-are many stories about the first wristwatch.
-Breguet has recorded in its ledgers a pocket watch sold to the Queen of Naples
+many stories about the first wristwatch.
+Breguet has recorded in its ledgers a pocket watch sold to the Queen of Naples in

-complained that it was inconvenient for him to be operating a pocket watch an act requiring two hands while timing a bombardment.
+that it was inconvenient for him to be operating a pocket watch an act requiring two hands while timing a bombardment.
+He

 in La Chaux-de-Fonds were asked to travel to Berlin to discuss series production of small gold watches attached to wrist bracelets.